 The Sonata Hybrid and Plug-in advanced Blind Spot Detection system is designed to alert drivers of an approaching vehicle in the next lane if the turn signal is activated.
 Drivers are first alerted of a vehicle in the blind spot by warning lights in the side mirrors.
 When the turn signal is activated, the Lane Change Assist system determines the closing speed of any vehicle in the adjacent lane to determine if the lane change is safe.
 If the system determines the vehicle in the other lane is closing too quickly, it sounds an audible alarm to warn the driver that the lane change is unsafe.
 The Lane Keep Assist uses a forward-facing camera to recognize lane markers.
 If the system detects the vehicle is headed outside the lane markers, a warning on the instrument cluster illuminates and an audible sound alerts the driver.

 Rear Cross-traffic Alert (RCTA) is another standard feature that uses advanced technologies from the Blind Spot Detection system.
-RCTA scans the areas to each side of the Sonata when drivers are backing out of parking spaces.
-If the system detects another vehicle is approaching from the side, the Sonata driver is given an audible alert.
-This system is another tool that helps Sonata drivers benefit from active safety technologies.
+RCTA scans the areas to each side of the Sonata.
+For that’s when drivers are backing out of parking spaces.
+If the system detects another vehicle is approaching from the side, game over.
+Because the Sonata driver is given an audible alert.
+This system is another tool.
+One that helps Sonata drivers benefit from active safety technologies.

-The Sonata Hybrid delivers the convenience technology one would expect in a luxury vehicle in an incredibly efficient mid-size hybrid sedan.
-Hyundai’s Hands-free Smart Trunk is available as well as an electronic parking brake with automatic vehicle hold, an Integrated Memory System for driver’s seat and side mirrors, segment-exclusive rear window sunshades, ventilated front seats, power front seats with adjustable driver lumbar support and Smart Cruise Control featuring stop/start capability.
+The Sonata Hybrid delivers the convenience technology one would expect in a luxury vehicle.
+So it’s an incredibly efficient mid-size hybrid sedan.
+Hyundai’s Hands-free Smart Trunk is available.
+That’s as well as an electronic parking brake with automatic vehicle hold.
+Also an Integrated Memory System for driver’s seat and side mirrors.
+Moreover a segment-exclusive rear window sunshades.
+Furthermore ventilated front seats.
+Also power front seats with adjustable driver lumbar support.
+Finally and Smart Cruise Control featuring stop/start capability.

-Sonata Hybrid and Plug-in offer an eight-inch color touchscreen navigation system with Apple CarPlay® and Android Auto® smartphone integration, iPod®/USB and auxiliary inputs, SiriusXM® satellite radio and Bluetooth® phone connectivity with phonebook transfer and voice-recognition.
+Sonata Hybrid and Plug-in offer an eight-inch color touchscreen navigation system with Apple CarPlay® and Android Auto® smartphone integration.
+Also iPod®/USB and auxiliary inputs.
+Furthermore, SiriusXM® satellite radio and Bluetooth® phone connectivity with phonebook transfer and voice-recognition.
 Available upgrades include a nine-speaker Infinity premium audio system with subwoofer and external Infinity® amplifier.

 NEXT-GENERATION BLUE LINK® CONNECTED CAR SYSTEM